2000 Baseball Hall of Fame balloting: BBWAA election

-The Veterans Committee
+Veterans Committee

-Sparky Anderson (left) and Bid McPhee (right) were selected by the Veterans Committee, along with Turkey Stearnes.
+2000 Veterans Committee inductees Sparky Anderson (left) and Bid McPhee.
+Turkey Stearnes was also inducted.

 The Veterans Committee met in closed sessions to elect as many as two executives, managers, umpires, and older major league players—the categories considered in all its meetings since 1953.

 The older players eligible were those with ten major league seasons beginning 1945 or earlier; those who received at least 100 votes from the BBWAA in some election up to 1990; and those who received at least 60% support in some election beginning 1991.
 Players on Major League Baseball's ineligible list were also ineligible for election.

 By an arrangement since 1995 the committee separately considered candidates from the Negro leagues and from the 19th century with authority to select one from each of those two special ballots.

 It elected three people, one fewer than the maximum number permitted: manager Sparky Anderson from the 1970s, center fielder Turkey Stearnes from the Negro leagues, and second baseman Bid McPhee from the 19th century.